 8. Suicide Squad (2016)

 This might be the most unpopular movie on the list.
-That is understood, but here me out.
-‘Suicide Squad’ is probably one of the most over-hyped movies Jared Leto or any other cast member has ever been in.
+That is understood, but hear me out.
+‘Suicide Squad’ is probably one of the most overhyped movies Jared Leto or any other cast member has ever been in.
 However, Jared’s role was highly publicized along with the movie.
 And why not?
-After the legendary Hearth Ledger played The Joker, Jared had the huge responsibility to follow on.
-But keeping aside the reception and fate of the movie, there is no defying the hard work Jared has put in on the character.
-From his method acting to the creepy laughter, Jared did his best.
-Although it might be difficult for The Dark Knight cults to accept Jared in the role.
-Looking from a more neutral perspective, the effort of Jared deserves appreciation.
+After the legendary Hearth Ledger played The Joker, Jared had a huge responsibility to follow.
+But keeping aside the reception and fate of the movie, there is no denying the hard work Jared has put in on the character.
+From his method of acting to the creepy laughter, Jared did his best.
+However, it might be difficult for The Dark Knight cults to accept Jared in the role.
+Looking from a more neutral perspective, Jared’s effort deserves appreciation.
 And the movie does deserve a viewing.

 7. Lord of War (2005)

-Nicolas Cage as Yuri Orlov is an immigrant who tries to follow his dream to get his own success and prosperity, but without academic basis, neither a professional career, he gets desperate and thinks he found the magic road to richness, dealing and selling arms under the water and the main customers were corrupt political leaders and ambitious people with no remorse and no values.
+Nicolas Cage as Yuri Orlov, is an immigrant who tries to follow his dream to achieving his own success and prosperity, but without an academic basis, nor a professional career, he gets desperate and thinks he has found the magic road to richness, dealing and selling arms under the water and the main customers were corrupt political leaders and ambitious people with no remorse and no values.
 Jared’s role as Cage’s brother is the emotional crux of the story and his performance ably elevates the character.
-Some parts are contrived, but in a fun, exciting way.
+Some parts are contrived but in a fun, exciting way.
 Historical references are compelling.
-The movie is a must watch for some good performances and stylish approach.
+The movie is a must-watch for some good performances and a stylish approach.

 6. The Thin Red Line (1998)